International Scholars

 • You are an international student who will be studying in Canada on a Canadian study permit.

-• You are entering UBC from an accredited secondary school, or transferring from your first year at a post-secondary college or other university.
+• You are entering UBC directly from an accredited secondary school.

 • You are applying for your first undergraduate degree.